PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 More specific comments and examples of places where clarity could be improved:

-* Please release the code underlying this work; doing so might also help the author in terms of how much methodological information they have to include in the main text.
+Please release the code underlying this work; doing so might also help the author in terms of how much methodological information they have to include in the main text.
 If the author is very concerned about the flow of the text (although, I emphasise, at present there is a lack of clarity so more methodological detail is needed in the main text) perhaps supplementary materials could be used to help keep things streamlined in the main text.

-* "which is within the range of usually observed connectance values for empirical food webs" (line 135). "there is an almost 1:1 relationship between 𝜉 and connectance" (lines 173-174).
+"which is within the range of usually observed connectance values for empirical food webs" (line 135). "there is an almost 1:1 relationship between 𝜉 and connectance" (lines 173-174).
 Where is the evidence for these statements?
 In places such as these the author makes statements that I sense they know to be true because of their depth of understanding of the field; please add citations even if these statements seem trivial to you.

-* "this works without loss of generality on unipartite networks" (lines 168-169).
+"this works without loss of generality on unipartite networks" (lines 168-169).
 In places the author makes claims, such as this one, where it is not clear where there is literature support.
 If this is an obvious mathematical derivation or fact, please spell it out.

-* "tp is the number of interactions predicted as positive (line 18).
+"tp is the number of interactions predicted as positive (line 18).
 This is a good example of where terminology is not helping the reader - the author misses an opportunity here to explain that this term is called 'tp' because it is related to '*t*rue *p*ositives'.
 The author hints at it just before the matrix definition but doesn't spell it out - there is so much going on for a reader who is new to the field that the author must be crystal clear I think.

-* "This model is easy to learn" (line 176).
+"This model is easy to learn" (line 176).
 I recognise that the author means "easy for the ML model to predict", but I would use a different phrase as it will come across to the non-specialist at first-glance as "there's nothing hard about the maths in this paper" which will be a bit intimidating because the maths is quite tricky here!

-Reviewer(s)' Comments to Author:
-Reviewer: 1
+# Reviewer 1

-Comments to the Corresponding Author
 This manuscript examines various performance metrics of machine learning algorithms applied to species interactions networks.
 It is clearly written and succinct.
 I do not work on species interaction networks (and I highly recommend that another reviewer with this expertise also evaluates the manuscript) but I was able to understand what the author set out to do.
 The discussion of how the various performance metrics measure different things and what the pros and cons are how they relate species interaction networks seems like an important contribution to the field but I have insufficient background knowledge to comment on the novelty.
 Many of the findings are relevant to tradeoffs and performance metrics used in machine learning in general.
 If I were to make one general suggestion that could perhaps improve the study is to use a wider range of simulation conditions.
 The author notes that he found the ensemble method better than component models but this is not what other model comparisons found.
 The author says that the findings described here should not be generalized to say that ensemble models are always better but the relationship between ensemble performance and the various metrics explored is not clear to me.
 If it is possible that under more general simulation conditions the ensemble would not be the best-performing, is it also possible that some of the observations about the metrics would not hold either?
 Something to think about.
 I include the manuscript text with additional minor comments and typos corrected where I caught them.

-Reviewer: 2
+# Reviewer 2

-Comments to the Corresponding Author
 In “Guidelines for the validation of machine learning of predictions of species interactions” Prof. Poisot addresses an important challenge in network-ecology: how to model and assess predictions on species-interaction data that is typically dominated by absences.
 Using mathematical arguments, and with references to other fields, the author convincingly shows how commonly used indicators of prediction accuracy (e.g. ROC-AUC) will be biased in cases where absences of interactions are dominant.
 In the second part of the paper the author uses simulations to show how different types of machine learning methods perform by assessing their classification accuracy with different metrics and finally by assessing the ability of different models to predict the structure of entire network.
 In the final section the author lays out a series of guidelines for modelling species interactions: MCC and PR-AUC should be the preferred model assessment criteria, and training-data should be biased to increase the amount of presences available for training models.
 Overall I think the paper has the potential to be an important contribution to network modelling and prediction.
 I think some parts of the manuscript need a bit more elaboration and have made some comments and suggested edits below that I hope you will find useful.

-General comments
+## General comments

 (1) The use of machine learning is gaining momentum in the study of species interactions and the article is likely to be of interest to quite a wide audience working on different systems.
 It might be useful to (a) outline different types of interactions and how resulting interaction networks might differ in relation to the simulations in this study, (b) outline how the suggested guidelines would work then predicting across networks, and (c) outline how the biasing of testing data differs from other methods of data-thinning applied in e.g. SDMs.